April 7, 2021

 Continuing Positive Trends

-Responsible and safe firearm handling and storage comes with education and practice and leads to a more confident and mindful gun owner.
+Responsible and safe firearm handling and secure storage comes with education and practice and leads to a more confident and mindful gun owner.
 NSSF has invested in Real Solutions® to create safer communities.
 In addition to Project ChildSafe, NSSF programs like Don’t Lie For the Other Guy ™ and Operation Secure Store® ensure firearms remain beyond the reach of those who shouldn’t possess them.
 The FixNICS® initiative increased reporting of disqualifying adjudicated mental health records to the FBI from 1.7 million in 2013 to over 6 million today, a 266 percent increase.
 NSSF also partnered with the American Foundation for Suicide Prevention to encourage gun owners to have a brave conversation and prevent the tragedy of suicide by firearm.
 A clear focus on a culture of firearm safety resulted in the lowest number of unintentional firearm fatalities in more than 100 years since record keeping began in 1903.

-As Americans begin to return to normal life, including more visits and celebrating with friends and family, it’s crucial that safe and responsible firearm storage remain a top priority for America’s gun owners, so the numbers continue in the right direction.
+As Americans begin to return to normal life, including more visits and celebrating with friends and family, it’s crucial that secure and responsible firearm storage remain a top priority for America’s gun owners, so the numbers continue in the right direction.